 During the lockdown months of 2020 a number of new queries came through to the Hickling Local History Group which have led the group to look in more detail at families from Hickling who have moved (for whatever reason) to the other side of the world.
 One of these is the difficult story of Jane Morrison who died suddenly in February 1843 leaving a widower and 8 children.

-The enquiry which has helped to fill out this family story came from a member of the Huckerby family (James Morrison’s sister married into the Huckerby family in Hose) and her information is referenced by her initials (LH).
+The enquiry which has helped to fill out this family story came from a member of the Huckerby family who has collected together information from her own family and descendants of James Morrison in Australia and New Zealand (James Morrison’s sister married into the Huckerby family in Hose).
+This collection is referenced by the initials (LH).
 Jane’s burial in Hickling churchyard hadn’t fitted with the family research to date and it is unclear why she was buried in Hickling; if the family lived in Hickling it was probably only for a short amount of time (there are no records specifically locating the family in Hickling apart from Jane’s burial here).
 We were able to direct LH towards the O’Shaughnessy family in London amongst other details (see below) and LH was able to direct us towards the link to the Huckerby family in Hose as well as further detail (below).

 James Morrison’s brother, Samuel, was also deported and there are many questions remaining: the family was part of the Irish community – did they suffer prejudice because of this?
 What impact did the deportation of the brothers have on their family and was there a stigma attached?